bighi/jquery_tips_book/text/03_Intermediate/20 use the right bind.markdown

 When I learned this last tip I thought to myself "I will never use this".
 Oh, how wrong I was.
 Read this tip, learn it, save it for the future.
 When you need it you will be thankful.

-HTML5 offers us a way to store arbritary data inside elements, using `data-` attributes.
+HTML5 offers us a way to store arbitrary data inside elements, using `data-` attributes.
 You can create any attribute you want as long as the name starts with `data-`.
 Just like `data-order`, `data-full-name` and `data-price-with-discount`.
 The value of these attributes are always strings.

 Example: